An overview of Styxers past and present…..

 Julia lives on a canal boat and we did wonder if she had webbed feet, but probably not as her stepping is too good for that.
 She is a florist by trade, so we’re looking forward to what she’ll be wearing on her hat this dance-out season.

 When Michelle joined Styx, if she made a mistake she’d yelp and clap her hand over her mouth.
 But she soon learned not to make mistakes when she realised we’d be able to check by looking for facepaint on her hands.
 Styx doesn’t have a donkey – a good thing as the poor bugger wouldn’t have any hind legs with Michelle around.

 Rach is full of energy and enthusiasm, a bit like Tigger on drugs.
-She is still waiting for the Squire to eat his hat when he thought she wouldn’t make it to the Bristol JMO Day of Dance after over-sleeping.
+She is still waiting for the Gary to eat his hat when he thought she wouldn’t make it to the Bristol JMO Day of Dance after over-sleeping.

 Rich M has the distinction of being the very first person to join Styx when we first started recruiting.
 He’s one of those people who can’t help grinning from ear to ear when dancing.
 He is also known as the Rhinestoned Cowboy.
 Don’t ask.